CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 VPN services that try to make false promises to you should probably not be trusted.
 In general, here is what a VPN **CAN** do:

-- Encrypt your traffic **between you and the VPN server** in a better way than it is normally encrypted
+- Hide traffic **between you and the VPN server** in a better way than it is normally hidden
 - Hide your IP address from sites you visit
 - Make being deanonymized harder
 - Improve your security slightly without being too much effort